Art director + multidisciplinary designer in Toronto. I build brands, sandbox systems, and move between realms of digital & tactile design.

 Natalie Shum

-Endy dispatches emails at lightning pace—it’s our main marketing channel.
-However, a robust design framework was lacking.
+Endy dispatches emails at lightning pace, but a robust design framework was lacking.
 Three biggest pain points arose:

 • The bulk of our day was spent designing emails from scratch.